mmaaddiieemm/search-app/README.md

 - Each entry in the database for any given data type contains the following properties: id, external_id, created_at.
 - No entries in the input data sets contain the value 'undefined'.

+## Improvement opportunities:

+- The logic in App.js that parses the input string could be more robust and the application could provide better error output.

 ## Other Information
 * [create-react-app information and scripts](/doc/reactinfo.md)